top Fixing the Pain of Programming

 Second, the vast majority of people will INSIST on surgery if they know they have cancer.
 I used to try to explain to people that most of us have already (if we've got grey hair) thyroid cancer, but it is highly unlikely to harm us.
 Then I realized I was just causing people to run to their doctor to demand an X-ray of their thyroid.
 People can't process things like "likelihood" when it comes to cancer, which is why the fact that screenings can cause more harm than good is very difficult to have a rational discussion about.

-A New Approach To Reducing Spam: Go After Credit Processors
+top A New Approach To Reducing Spam: Go After Credit Processors

-With my Three Geeks, Three Lawyers post.
+Three Geeks, Three Lawyers post.

-How To Spread Word About My FOSS Project?
+top How To Spread Word About My FOSS Project?

 just ask all the users you worked with during development to spread the news.
 What's that?
 You didn't actually work with your future customers while developing the software?
 And now you're surprised that total strangers you didn't value during development don't value your project now?
 Classic.